exit0-io/aws-cost-protection/README.md

-# AWS Resource Governor
+# AWS Learning Budget Keeper

 New AWS users often make simple mistakes that can accidentally lead to high bills — like forgetting to shut down an EC2 instance or choosing an expensive disk.
-To help you avoid that, we provide a ready-made **automation** that protects your account from these common issues.
+To help you avoid that, we provide a ready-made automation that protects your account from these common issues.

-This automation includes:
+This automation is based on an service called [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html), and includes:

 - ✅ Modifies your IAM group to restrict from launching large or expensive instance types and volumes.
 - ✅ Automatic shutdown of EC2 instances multiple times a day (you'll decide when), to avoid idle costs.